lockss/lockss-rtd-portal/docs/migration/overview.rst

    *  During migration, changes to configuration, such as IP access lists and proxy settings, should be made to both the 1.x and 2.x systems.

 The LOCKSS migration process provides a way to copy content and configuration from LOCKSS 1.x to LOCKSS 2.x.
 It requires that both the 1.x and the 2.x systems be running simultaneously, either on the same or on different hosts.
 The migrator is a 1.x component which talks to the 2.x REST services to store content, configuration, state information (such as agreement histories), and the metadata database (if applicable).
-It is operated from the LOCKSS 1.x Web UI.
+It is operated from the LOCKSS 1.x Web user interface.

 The set of archival units to copy is determined by selecting either all AUs or just those belonging to a single plugin.
 Migrating content takes significant time, and is highly dependent on content characteristics and environment (file size distribution, network vs. local storage, etc.).
 In some cases (e.g. GLN nodes), we expect it will take months to migrate all the content.